freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 580.1

-You can make another for where they are from.
+You can make another column for where they are from.
 Add another column named `homeland`.
 Give it a data type of `VARCHAR` that has a max length of `60`.

 #### HINTS